-Playing the AM/FM Radio
+Playing the AM/FM Radio (Models with navigation system)

-To Play the AM/FM Radio

-The ignition switch must be in the ACCESSORY (I) or ON (II) position.
+To Play the AM/FM Radio The ignition switch must be in the ACCESSORY (I) or ON (II) position.
 Turn the system on by pushing the power/volume knob or the AM/FM button.
 Adjust the volume by turning the power/volume knob.